 Your farm animals are more than beloved pets.
-In the series “Working Animals On The Farm,” we’ll explore the various ways livestock can earn their keep on your land.
+In the series “Working Animals on the Farm,” we’ll explore the various ways livestock can earn their keep on your land.
+Today, it’s rabbits.

 Harvesting the fiber can be done by collecting the fur that has naturally been sloughed off by the animal.
 It can also be collected by daily grooming of the animal or by occasional shearing of the fur at appropriate times.
 It should be noted that if rabbits are being raised in colder climates, they will need their winter coats to survive and harvesting their fiber should not be done this time of year.
 Plucking is another method, though controversial, as the fiber is pulled directly from the animal’s skin.

 Pelts can be put in this category, though these, of course, are harvested from the animal after it has been killed.

 The majority of individuals who farm rabbits do so for the meat.
 Meat rabbits are inexpensive, as breed type is not important, though be forewarned that they do reproduce prolifically.
 One male rabbit (buck) and two females (does) can produce 40 to 50 rabbits per year.
 Each doe will usually have three to four litters per year.
 The gestation period is about one month, and the young animals need their mother for their first five to six weeks.
 After seven to 12 weeks, they can be culled from the herd and slaughtered.

 Common breeds raised just for meat include the New Zealand Whites, Californians and Flemish Giants.
 Any variety of rabbit can however be raised and butchered for meat.